BobSoftOfficial/Microlist---proggraming-language/README.md

 ml
 ```

-there 2 types of ml, ml that give output and ml's that dont give output
+there 2 types of ml, ml that give output and ml's that dont give output,
 no output:
 ```
 ml